Encyclopedia … combined with a great Buyer's Guide!

 • The wavelength is an essential quantity for any interference phenomena.
 Because optical wavelengths are rather short, optical interferometers usually require very high mechanical stability, since even sub-micrometer changes of propagation lengths can substantially modify interference conditions.

 • Many optical nonlinearities can have substantial effects only if phase matching is achieved.
+Essentially, phase matching means achieving a certain phase relationship between interacting waves over a substantial propagation distance.
 The phase-matching conditions contain the wavelengths of the involved optical beams, and not just the optical frequencies.

 In many other cases, the actually irrelevant quantity is the optical frequency, which of course is related to the wavelength.
 For example, resonant effects in the optical pumping of laser-active ions cause strong frequency dependencies.
 The wavelengths themselves, being far larger than atoms or ions, are not relevant for those.